marczaku/204-cpp-oop/05-move/README.md

 But the problem within the Hero Constructor still exists.

 ## Use Reference For Constructor Argument
 First of all, we should use a reference as a constructor Argument.
-There is no need that the argument gets cloned when passed as a constructor argument, if it gets cloned when being assigned to the member variable anyways:
+- There is no need that the argument gets cloned when passed as a constructor argument
+- if it gets cloned when being assigned to the member variable anyways:

 ```c++
     Hero(const String& name) :